 - Parents or legal guardians should be notified of any possible concussion as soon as possible after the injury.

 - It is not the responsibility of CCYS coaches to determine when an injury has or may have occurred.
-If a coach requires a player to sit out, the player's parents should not return their child to play until the player is seen and given permission to return to full play again by a medical professional.
+If a coach requires a player to sit out, the player's parents should not return their child to play until the player is evaluated and given permission to return to full play by an appropriate medical professional.

-- The coach retains the prerogative to prevent the player from returning to the field if the coach feels that the player is still at risk.
-The parent bears the responsibility to ensure the child is healthy enough to play.
+- Any coach may prevent any player from returning to play if they have concerns that the player is still at risk.
+Parents or legal guardians bear the responsibility for ensuring that their child appropriately evaluated and is healthy enough to return to play.

 CDC On-line Concussion Awareness Training link.
-After completing the course, fill out the certificate of course completion (before navigating away from the page) and forward it to Heidi Kidder for our records.
-Completion of this course is required for all coaches and assistants coaching in the BAYS league.
+After completing the course, please fill out the certificate of course completion (before navigating away from the page) and forward it to Heidi Kidder for our records.
+Completion of this course is required for all coaches and assistant coaches participating in the BAYS league.